 Students wishing to pursue an Honors program in Middle Eastern and African Studies are advised to acquire credit in MEAS 200 prior to taking MEAS 300 and 400-level courses.
-MEAS approved courses offered through departments will be listed in its annual brochure and on its webpage; students should consult these for the list of courses available in any given year.

-Honors in Middle Eastern and African Studies requires a minimum of ± 48 to a maximum of ± 60 at the senior level in MEAS and approved cross-listed courses.
+Honors in Middle Eastern and African Studies requires a minimum of \bigstar 48 to a maximum of \bigstar 60 at the junior and senior level in MEAS and approved cross-listed courses.
 Over the course of the Honors program students should select courses that provide both exposure to different disciplinary approaches (reflecting social science and humanities perspectives) and close acquaintance with both regions involved, that is the Middle East broadly defined and the continent of Africa.

-- The following are required: - (1) ★3 MEAS 200 - (2) ★3 MEAS 300-level - (3) ★3 MEAS 400 - (4) ★6 MEAS approved cross-listed 400-level; may include ★3 MEAS 480 - (5) ★18 in MEAS and approved cross listed courses of which ★3 may be in 'complementary' courses - (6) ★3 MEAS 475, normally to be taken in the third year in preparation for MEAS 499 - (7) ★3 MEAS 499, normally to be taken in the fourth year - (8) ★6 in one senior-level Language other than English which should be relevant to the student's Honors Essay and approved by the MEAS Honors Advisor.
+The following are required:

+- (1) ★3 MEAS 200

+- (2) ★3 MEAS 300-level

+- (3) ★3 MEAS 400

+- (4) ★6 MEAS approved cross-listed 400-level; may include ★3 MEAS 480

+- (5) ★18 in MEAS and approved cross listed courses

+- (6) ★3 MEAS 475, normally to be taken in the third year in preparation for MEAS 499 - (7) ★6 MEAS 499, normally to be taken in the fourth year - (8) ★6 in one senior-level Language other than English which should be relevant to the student's Honors Essay and approved by the Undergraduate Advisor in Middle Eastern & African Studies.

-No more than \star 6 in directed reading courses are permitted.
+No more than $\bigstar 6$ in directed reading courses are permitted.